-Summer Pet Wellness Tips
+Summer Pet Care Tips

-Loss of appetite
+- Loss of appetite

 If your dog is showing signs of heat stroke, hose them down with cool water; give them fresh water to drink; and get them to shade.
-Dogs are big fans of ice cubes and may enjoy a dip in the pool or in a kiddie pool (just make sure they have a floating device, if needed)!
+Dogs are big fans of ice cubes and may enjoy a dip in the pool or in a kiddie pool (just make sure they have a floating device, if needed).

 Dogs keep cool by panting; and they will pant excessively while outside for long periods of time.
 Dogs also release heat from their paws; which is why it is necessary to avoid hot pavement or asphalt.
 It may be best to take dogs for late afternoon walks when the heat is decreasing and the sun is going down to avoid pains in paw pads.

 Dogs love a good car ride; but if you stop to go into the store, and leave your dog there, stop this habit.
 There can be damaging effects to dogs if the temperature is above 65 degrees.
-(Remember, dogs are wearing a fur coat.)
+(Remember, dogs are wearing a permanent fur coat.)